 Based on the amount of silica in the diet already for most people, it’s almost safe to assume that you are already getting enough to maintain good health and good hair.

 However, because of the studies above, it appears that in some cases, getting extra silica in the form of supplements, like from ortho-silicic acid, does improve hair growth and hair health.
-And if you don’t know how fast hair normally grows, then go here to find out.
+And if you don’t know how fast hair normally grows, see how much it grows in just 6 months here.

 The high upper limit of silicon allows one to experiment with silica supplements to test for themselves, without much risk of side effects.